LuigiGiaccari/Surface-Reconstruction-Toolbox/README.md

 - **BallPivoting** Simulates a ball rolling on the surface, absed on the paper from Fausto Bernardini.
 - **QuickTerrain** to triangula surface in the z=f(x,y) form, usually called "terrain".

-Tools are designed to be used both interactively and from command prompt
+Tools are designed to be used both interactively and from command prompt:

 - scbmesher.exe -in bunny.dat –out bunny.stl
 - robustcrust.exe –in bunny.dat –out bunny.stl